 Return of Financial Aid Policy

 A student receiving federal student financial aid who withdraws within the first 60 percent of the semester will receive an adjustment to their federal financial aid, based on federal regulations.
-Since these federal funds are awarded based on attending the entire term, Financial Aid must pro-rate your award(s) based on the actual number of days you attended.
+Since these federal funds are awarded based on attending the entire term, One-Stop Student Services must pro-rate your award(s) based on the actual number of days you attended.
 Federal funds include Pell Grant, SEOG, Direct Loans, and Perkins Loans (excluding federal work study).

 In addition, MacMurray College funds are pro-rated following the same guidelines as federal funds.